alephdata/aleph/site/aleph.occrp.org/pages/faq.en.md

 ### How do I get access to bulk data?

 A number of datasets that are available in OCCRP’s Aleph instance can also be downloaded in the FollowTheMoney format.
-Please check out the [Data Commons](/developers/datacommons) page for more information.
+Please check out the [Aleph Technical Documentation](https://docs.aleph.occrp.org/developers/getting-started/find-datasets/) for more information.
 We’re also happy to [work with](https://requests.occrp.org/datadesk) other journalists or media organizations to provide bulk exports for specific datasets for your data project.

 It is our policy not to provide bulk exports to non-journalists.
 This specifically includes banks, due diligence firms, and machine learning researchers.